 If you own investment property(ies) and are thinking about selling; you should consider Section 1031 of the Internal Revenue Code and all your options.
 The 1031 exchange can allow for the deferral of all capital gains, depreciation recapture and investment taxes.
 At Clark Wealth Strategies we provide clients with methodical, fiduciary advice throughout the exchange process and beyond.

 At Clark Wealth Strategies, our clients are at the center of everything we do.
 They lead busy lives, with many family, work and charitable commitments.
 Our clients have neither the time, nor the interest, to manage their complicated financial and investment affairs alone.
-Instead, they look to Clark Wealth Strategies to operate as their trusted advisor and fiduciary.
+Instead, they look to Clark Wealth Strategies to operate as their advisor and fiduciary.
 In turn, Clark Wealth Strategies has the expertise, experience and independence to find and develop the appropriate wealth management strategies.
 We invite you to learn more about our wealth management process.